KolibriOS/kolibrios/programs/demos/view3ds/readme.txt

 20. bright - -> decrease picture brightness.
 21. wav effect -> do effect based sine function.
 22. editor -> setting editing option.
 If is "on" then red bars are draw according to each vertex, Pressing  and moving left mouse button (cursor must be on handler)- change vertex position.
 If left mouse button is released apply current position.
 You may also decrease whole handlers count by enable culling (using appropriate button) - some back handlers become hidden.

-                         Maciej Guba             XII 2021
+                         Maciej Guba   march 2022